10 Italian Destinations for Mosaic Art Tourism

 We’re here to help, we made a list of some unique Mosaic Art tourism destinations in Italy.
 Start Discovering!

 The beautiful city of Ravenna is one of Italy’s many hidden gems.
-Located in the Northern region of Italy, it is a must stop for anyone looking to do some mosaic and architectural tourism.
-This enchanting city contains some of the world’s oldest and finest mosaic pieces that have existed for centuries.
+Located in the Northern region of Italy, it is a must stop for anyone looking to do some mosaic art and architectural tourism.
+This enchanting city contains some of the world’s oldest and finest mosaic art pieces that have existed for centuries.
 It is under-appreciated and also underrated to be included in the art cities scene.

 Basilica of San Vitale, Ravenna

 The beautiful basilica of San Vitale is an example of the precious work and impeccable craftsmanship of the byzantine era.
 Inscribed in 1996 on the UNESCO World Heritage list, this exceptional basilica has a rich ecclesial history.
-All of the mosaics found are crafted with rich colors and vivid imagination.
+All of the mosaic art found are crafted with rich colors and vivid imagination.

 Mausoleum of Galla Placidia, Ravenna

 Just across of san Vitale is this exquisite monument which is also well known for its beautifully crafted mosaics. it houses vibrant and uniquely crafted mosaics that were covered in gypsum and alabaster as to allow better view for mosaic art and to make them stand out more.